elmika/mail-connector/README.md

 		`python3 read-google.py`

-	or for a generic email (WIP, only connecting)
+	or for a generic email

 		`python3 read.py`